deweya/blog-markdown/internal-networking.md

   clusterIP: None
 ```

 This is actually a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services), meaning that the service is not assigned an IP address.
 Headless services have many different use cases, but if you’re running a simple architecture with the intention of a Deployment or DeploymentConfig being load-balanced by a service, you may have accidentally created a headless service.
 Check that the service has a clusterIP allocated with “oc get svc hello-world -o yaml”.
-If you can verify that the clusterIP is None, <mark>delete the service and apply it again without a clusterIP spec</mark>.
+If you can verify that the clusterIP is None, `delete the service and apply it again without a clusterIP spec`.

 ## Service Ports are Incorrect or are Not Exposed
 Part of a service’s job is to identify the **port** and **targetPorts** of an application.
 The service will accept traffic to port “port” and will redirect to port “targetPort” on the running container.
-Another common issue around internal traffic is that these <mark>port values can be either incorrect or unexposed by the container</mark>.
+Another common issue around internal traffic is that these `port values can be either incorrect or unexposed by the container`.

 ### Service Port is Incorrect
 The hello-world service above specifies port 443 and targetPort 8443: